junwatu/color-detection-openai/blogs/README.md

 ![app screenshot](images/app-screenshot.png)

-The UI consists of two primary user interfaces: **image capture** and **color palettes**.
+The UI comprises two primary user interfaces: **image capture** and **color palettes**.
 React.js is utilized in this project for improved component management.

 ### Image Capture